raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 I think Effective JavaScript is going to be a good read for all but the complete neophyte.
 That being said, beginners may find that the more experience they obtain writing JavaScript software, the more value they obtain from the book.
 While it touches on functional programming, objects and so-called classes in JavaScript, and even writing good APIs in JavaScript, each of these topics is also well-served by a more didactic book presenting the subject matter within the context of a larger framework or approach to programming.

-But with that experience in hand, Effective JavaScript's approach of picking a topic and explaining the crucial implications and consequences adds enormous value to the reader's hands-on experience and to the knowledge
+But with that experience in hand, Effective JavaScript's approach of picking a topic and explaining the crucial implications and consequences adds enormous value to the reader's hands-on experience and to the knowledge delivered in other books or courses.

 ## My Bottom Line